Khayamhawari/Trip_Master/README.md

 ## Custom Icons
 - https://fontawesome.com/search

+## Version 1.0
+- See Destinations in TripMaster
+- Add Static SignIn and SignUp Feature

 ## Version 2.0
 - Add own page of all destinations
 - Imrove Backend like Sign In and Sign Up and basic Payment Gateway
+- Enhanced UI & UX of TripMaster
+- Get up to 10% Discount as a Member (Platform User) of TripMaster

 ## Hosted URL
 - https://tripmaster.netlify.app/